XLmT09/Bunny-Robot/documentation.md

 # CS1822RoboticsProjectNew documentation
 ## Details
-This is the first version of documentation for the CS1822RoboticsProjectNew repository.
+This is the documentation for the CS1822RoboticsProjectNew repository.
 <br>
 <br>
 <b>Creation date: March 11th, 2022</b>